Arizona Adoption Home Study: A Guide

 Your relationship as a family and as a couple, including how unified you are in your feelings about adoption and your potential adopted child.

 This is your social worker’s chance to really get to know your family’s personalities and ensure that you are ready to become parents.
-If you have children living with you, they will be included in the home study process for adoption as well.
+If you have children living with you, they will be included in the Arizona home study process as well.
+Adoptive parents are often nervous about the home study interview, but reviewing some common interview questions and thinking about your answers ahead of time can help you feel more relaxed when the time comes.

 Once a child is placed with your family, your Arizona adoption home study professional will visit the home within 30 days.
-This visit allows the child or parents to express questions or concerns about the adoption process, ensures the child’s educational needs are being met, appropriate child care arrangements have been made, and ensures the adoptive family has received all non-identifying information on the child.
+This visit allows you to express questions or concerns about the adoption process and ensures the child’s needs are being met and that you all are adjusting well to your new family dynamic.

 Following the initial visit, the Arizona adoption home study professional will visit at least once every three months until the adoption is finalized.
 If the child has special needs, they will visit at least once a month.
+These post-placement visits will be very similar to your home study visits.
 The social worker will interview all members of the family and discuss the following issues:

 How the child has impacted relationships in the family